 2/ Does not apply to SMA.

-3/ Acceptable density limits for IL-9.5FG placed less than 1 1/4 in.
-(32 mm) shall be 89.0% - 98.0%

 In addition, no visible pavement distresses shall be present such as, but not limited to, segregation, excessive coarse aggregate fracturing or flushing.

 Basis of Payment.
 Payment will be based on the calculation of the composite pay factor using QA test results for each mixture according to the Department’s Manual of Test Procedures for Materials “QCP Pay Calculation” document.